 Figure 4 shows the rate of change between July 2020 and July 2021 for those countries for which monthly data are available (different from the other rates in this article, these rates are calculated on the basis of calendar adjusted data.)

 The latest results for the development of industrial production are published in monthly news releases by Eurostat.

 A number of countries are not obliged to transmit monthly construction production data to Eurostat (Estonia, Greece, Croatia, Cyprus, Latvia, Lithuania, Luxembourg, and Malta).

-According to the STS-Regulation the construction production index is published around 45 days after its reference months.
+According to the EBS-Regulation and the EBS-Implementing Regulation the construction production index is published around 45 days after its reference months.
 At this early stage it is normal that no complete coverage of data can be ensured by National Statistical Institutes and that data have to be estimated to some degree.
 As a consequence, revisions occur during the publications that follow.

 The Covid-19 crisis posed additional problems for data collections, since, for example, closed shops and production sites could not be reached or did not supply any data.
 Moreover, it was not clear if missing data might not be due to businesses being permanently closed.
 As a consequence, it may be expected that revisions of the first data could be subject to greater revisions than is usually the case.

 The data in this article are, for several Member States, based on fewer statistical observations than usual or alternative sources.
 For missing data, imputation and estimation methods were applied.
 Information on the compilation of short-term business statistics during the COVID-19 crisis can be found here and (specifically for STS) here.

 - Construction, building and civil engineering (NACE F) (t_sts_cons)

 - Construction, building and civil engineering (sts_cons )